Shooter Avani Lekhara becomes first Indian woman to win gold at Paralympics | Sports-Games

 World number one and reigning world campion Iryna Shchetnik of Ukraine took home the bronze with an effort of 227.5.

+''I was just saying one thing, that I have to take one shot at a time.
+There's nothing else matters now, just take one shot at a time and just finish it.

+''I just think that I have to follow the process.
+Beyond that, I try not to think about the score or the medal tally,'' Lekhara said reflecting on her final.

-This is Lakhera's first major international medal.
+This is Lekhara's first major international medal.
 She had finished fourth in the last world championship in 2019.

 Appearing in her maiden Paralympics, Lekhara, ranked fifth in the world, consistently shot 10s in both the competition stages.